Tornado slams Little Rock, shreds rooftops, flips vehicles

 “It’s just like everyone says.
 It got really quiet, then it got really loud,” Scott said afterward, as chainsaws roared and sirens blared in the area.

-The Little Rock Fire Department reported heavy damage and debris in the western end of the city, saying on its Facebook page that firefighters were performing rescue operations in the area.
+The Little Rock Fire Department reported heavy damage and debris in western Little Rock and said firefighters had carried out rescue operations in the area.

 Gov. Sarah Huckabee Sanders declared a state of emergency and said there was “significant damage” in the central part of the state.

-“Praying for all those who were and remain in the path of this storm,” she wrote on Twitter.
+“Praying for all those who were and remain in the path of this storm,” she tweeted.
 “Arkansans must continue to stay weather aware as storms are continuing to move through.”

 Little Rock Mayor Frank Scott Jr. announced that he was requesting assistance from the National Guard.